 Test conditions and evaluation criteria

-The proposals in the CE will be evaluated relative to a “CE Anchor”.
-The software for this anchor will correspond to the VTM-7.0 combined with JVET-P1008 (Option 1) and will be provided as part of the core experiment process.
+As decided in the 16th JVET meeting, proposals in the CE will be evaluated relative to a “CE Anchor”.
+The software for this anchor will correspond to VTM-7.0 combined with JVET-P1008 (Option 1), and this anchor will be provided as part of the core experiment process.
 Furthermore, an evaluation of the CE Anchor compared to VTM-7.0 will also be performed.

+Testing will be organized into sub-tests based on design aspects of the proposal.
+The sub-tests will include:

+Alternative filter shapes and footprints

+Complexity reduction of the filtering process

+Additionally, combinations of proposals in the different sub-tests will also be identified and studied.
 Evaluation of the proposals will be performed with respect to subjective quality, objective quality and complexity.

-Tool descriptions
+Test descriptions